spike-develops/spike-develops.github.io/_drafts/2024-2-24-Networked-Hierarchical-State-Machines.md

     //...
 ```
-You'll notice that *because* the Hierarchy of the state machine implies a serialized order (from root to leaf), we don't have to waste bits on flags noting the "next X bytes are for an attack timestamp" and we'll never waste bits on what's *not* there either.
+Because the Hierarchy of the state machine implies a serialized order (from root to leaf), we don't have to waste bits on flags noting the "next X bytes are for an attack timestamp" and we'll never waste bits on what's *not* there either.

 ## Rollback